CITADEL THERAPY CANINE SOCIETY -- FAQ’s

 Do you receive government funding?
 No. At the present time, no funds are received from government agencies, most notably Veterans Affairs Canada (VAC).
 All funding to support the Citadel Canine mission comes from individuals, corporations, and veterans’ support groups.

 Why don’t government agencies fund your program?
 At the present time, VAC is studying the impact of service dogs on new veterans dealing with PTSD issues.
 In addition, and VAC is absolutely correct in this regard, there are no agreed upon national training and certification standards for PTSD service dogs.
 Under the direction of the Canadian General Standards Board, this critical issue is being addressed with the support of two Federal Government departments.
-Citadel Canine has been named as a voting member of the Standards Technical Committee for this important collaborative initiative, and will take an active role in the development of these much-needed standards and protocols.
+Citadel Canine has been named as a voting member of the Standards Technical Committee for this important collaborative initiative, which has just released the draft standards recently, for public review and input.

 Does Citadel only employ rescue dogs?
 At the beginning of our mission, we focused on employing dogs rescued from shelters, as we got a “two’fer” in terms of doing good work.
 However, as the success of our mission has grown, and the word about it has spread, we have been approached by highly regarded dog breeders.
 As a result we have now had these animals join our program as well.
 But we have not, nor will we ever, forget the countless wonderful dogs sitting in animal rescue shelters that are desperately awaiting new homes ….they will always be included at the very top of our “search list”.

-How do I apply for a service dog?
-Citadel Canine welcomes inquiries from new veterans, and first responders (police, fire, ambulance, nursing, and 9-1-1 personal).
+I am a veteran: How do I get a service dog?
+Citadel Canine welcomes inquiries from veterans, and first responders (police, fire, ambulance, nursing and 9-1-1).
 We prefer that the veterans are referred to us by OSISS, VAC, or DND therapeutic case managers.
 All candidates also have to complete a confidential Data Sheet, review and sign off on an important “Check List” document, and must be receiving counselling from a recognized case manager, and/or a licensed health care professional.
 The counselor must be prepared to write a letter recommending the inclusion of a service dog within the candidate’s overall therapy program.

 How large is the Citadel Canine program at this time?
-At this time, Citadel Canine has dogs delivered, dogs in training, and/or candidates awaiting the delivery of specific dogs in: Victoria, Nanaimo, Port Albernie, Greater Vancouver, Chilliwack, Kamloops, Salmon Arm, Kelowna, Penticton, Creston, Grand Forks, Calgary, High River, Saskatoon, Regina, Moose Jaw, Gimli, Winnipeg, Windsor, London, Kitchener, St. Catharines, Hamilton, Port Colborne, Welland, Niagara Falls, Schomberg, Toronto MFRC, Kingston, Petawawa, Ottawa, Montreal, Drummondville, QC, Fredericton, NB, and in Grand Falls-Windsor and Stephenville NF-NL.
-We also have a collaborative training relationship in Nova Scotia, and hope to establish a similar service dog training capability in PEI within the near future.
+At this time, Citadel Canine has dogs delivered, dogs in training, and/or candidates awaiting the delivery of specific dogs in: Greater Victoria, Nanaimo, Campbell River, Greater Vancouver, Chilliwack, Kamloops, Salmon Arm, Kelowna, Penticton, Creston, Cranbrook, Kimberley, Grand Forks, Calgary, High River, Red Deer, Edmonton, Saskatoon, Regina, Moose Jaw, Gimli, Winnipeg, Windsor, London, Kitchener, St. Catharines, Hamilton, Port Colborne, Welland, Niagara Falls, Schomberg, Toronto MFRC, Kingston, Petawawa, Ottawa, Montreal, Drummondville, QC, Fredericton, NB, and in Grand Falls-Windsor, Stephenville and St. John’s, NF-LB.
+We also have a collaborative training relationship in Nova Scotia, and we hope to establish a similar service dog training capability in PEI within the near future.

 Citadel Canine Society 202 – 2476 York Avenue, Vancouver, BC, V6K 1E2 “citadelcanine.com”